khilscher/azureiotcerts/readme.md

 ## Flow: Device identity certificate issuance using iot-identify-service and EST

 Prerequisites
-- iot-identify-service Certificates Service and Keys Service configured and running
+- Azure **iot-identify-service** Certificates Service and Keys Service configured and running
-- A DigiCert ONE IoT Trust Manager enrollment profile is configured for EST server and uses the ICA to issue device identity certificates
+- A DigiCert ONE **IoT Trust Manager** enrollment profile is configured for EST server and uses the ICA to issue device identity certificates

 ```mermaid